muratk5n/thirdwave/en/2022/02/h2-end-use.md

 instead of creating CO2, the main by-product is just water [1].

-Euractiv: "Industry sectors like steelmaking traditionally rely on fossil fuels to produce the intense heat and feed the chemical process needed to smelt iron ore.
+Euractiv: "Industry sectors like steelmaking traditionally rely on dirty fuels to produce the intense heat and feed the chemical process needed to smelt iron ore.
 But switching from coking coal to a cleaner feedstock like hydrogen offers a solution that produces only harmless steam emissions"